 7. Play Figures (Animals and Humans)

 Children are naturally attracted to animals and, after a trip to the zoo or farm, will want to play with their own set at home.
 These, along with small wooden people, will help your child populate imaginary worlds in which to explore social dynamics.
-Small play figures are also highly portable, making them useful for toddlers on the go.
-Finally, these toys enjoy a long life, as your children will continue to play with them well into their elementary school years.
+Small play figures, like Transformers squishies, are also highly portable, making them useful for toddlers on the go.
+Finally, look for toys that children will play with into their elementary school years.

 8. Shape-Sorting Box